replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 User tokens are only displayed once when created.
 The token cannot be retrieved again after initial creation.

 Revoking a user token will immediately invalidate that token.
-In addition, deleting the user account will also delete all user tokens that belong to the user account.
+Additionally, deleting the user account also deletes all user tokens that belong to the user account.

 Updates to a user's RBAC role are applied to the user's tokens.